 This includes dementia care, post-hospitalisation recovery, or residents with higher dependency needs.
 The higher cost reflects the need for trained caregivers, structured routines, closer monitoring, and often 24/7 supervision.
 The old age homes cost in India is lower, but it does not cover specialised assisted living costs that encompass more than just the residence and medical supervision.

 In addition to the type of care, location plays a major role in pricing.
-Facilities in metro cities like Delhi NCR, Mumbai, and Pune tend to be more expensive due to:
+Facilities offering elder care services in Delhi NCR, Mumbai, and Pune tend to be more expensive due to:

 As a result, premium elder care homes in these cities often fall at the higher end of the spectrum.